Low-sugar drinks: 5 options that avoid glucose spikes

 1. Sparkling or plain water

 We know you’ve heard this before, but it bears repeating: drinking plain water is a great and accessible way to maintain hydration.
-Many people don’t drink enough water, and adults should aim for around three litres of water a day (4).
-You may need more depending on a number of factors, such as if you exercise or your environmental temperature is warm.
+Many people don’t drink enough water, and adults should aim for around 3 liters of water a day.
+5 You may need more depending on several factors such as if you exercise or your environmental temperature is warm.

 If you find regular H2O boring, plain sparkling water and seltzer are just as hydrating and might be more enjoyable to drink, especially with meals.

-You can jazz up plain still or sparkling water with slices of orange, lemon, cucumber, or other fruits for a hint of natural flavour.
-Try adding sprigs of mint or rosemary, and have fun with the combination of fresh fruit and herbs to find flavours you enjoy.
+You can jazz up plain still or seltzer water with slices of orange, lemon, cucumber, or other fruits for a hint of natural flavor.
+Try adding sprigs of mint or rosemary and have fun with the combination of fresh fruit and herbs to find flavors you enjoy.
 Sparkling water with slices of fresh ginger and lime make for a particularly zesty combination.

 Invest in a water infusion pitcher or just add fruit and herbs to a large bottle of water to keep in the fridge overnight.

 You can also infuse your plain water with powdered or liquid water enhancers on the market that contain little to no added sugar and aren’t likely to cause a spike.
-Popular hydration powders such as Pedialyte Powder Packs, or Pedialyte Electrolyte Water provide flavour and electrolytes for a tasty and hydrating option.
+Popular hydration powders provide flavor and electrolytes for a tasty and hydrating option.

 3. Zero-sugar carbonated beverages

 There are a number of carbonated beverages on the market that are made with little or no sugar and won’t cause a spike.
-Popular flavoured seltzers such as La Croix and Dash are made simply with carbonated water and natural flavours or fruit essence, which contain no sugar, calories, or non-nutritive sweeteners.
+Popular flavored seltzers such as La Croix and Dash are made simply with carbonated water and natural flavors or fruit essence, which contain no sugar, calories, or non-nutritive sweeteners.

 It’s important to note that these beverages are still not a replacement for plain water and shouldn’t be consumed in excess.